con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^120-1]: Or, alternatively, 'the glorious letter *dhīḥ*'.

-The dancer moving to and from his hundres
+The dancer moving to and fro his hundreds
 Of lengthy arms while setting down his stride,
-The dancer covering the whole of space
+The dancer spreading through the whole of space
 And filling it with Śrīmat’s hundred arms,[^121-1] (121)

 [^121-1]: According to Vilāśavajra, Śrīmat refers to Padmanarteśvara, who is mentioned in verse 105.